 Keep Learning New Things - Another way to enjoy life and slow down your mental decline is to continue to learn new things.
 Whether you take classes at a local community college, sign up for music lessons, or learn a foreign language, it stimulates your brain to learn new things.

 Volunteer - There are few better ways to reduce our isolation and raise our self-esteem than volunteering to help other people.
 In most cases, you will also be learning new things, which stimulates your mind.
 In addition, you will have the satisfaction of knowing you are helping other people.
 There are volunteer opportunities all around us.
 Check with your local hospital, school, food bank or senior center.
 If you still haven't found something which interests you, check VolunteerMatch.org, idealist.org or the Hands On Network for more opportunities in your area.

 Get a Part-time Job - You can improve your financial situation, make new friends, and learn new skills simply by finding a part-time job.
 Check out your local mall, senior center or Encore.org for job possibilities for senior citizens.

 If you take the actions above, you are much more likely to have an emotionally satisfying retirement.
 Isn't that a great goal for the last 30 or so years of your life?

-Watch for my book, Retirement Awareness, which will be released in the Fall of 2017 by Griffin Publishing and Watering Seeds.
+Watch for my book, Retirement Awareness, which will be released in 2018 by Griffin Publishing.
 It will go into much more detail about this information, as well as other important aspects of retirement preparedness.